🌿

 TAB-las KREEK

-Tablas Creek Vineyard was founded in 1989 as a partnership between the Perrin family of Château de Beaucastel (Châteauneuf-du-Pape) and California wine importer Robert Haas.
-The estate occupies 270 acres west of Paso Robles in the Adelaida District AVA on calcareous limestone soils chosen for their similarity to Beaucastel.
-Tablas Creek imported, propagated, and distributed Rhône varietal clones from Beaucastel - Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, and others - that became the foundation of California's modern Rhône-style movement.
-The estate is certified Biodynamic (Demeter, 2017) and regenerative organic.
+Tablas Creek Vineyard was founded in 1989 as a partnership between the Perrin family of Château de Beaucastel (Châteauneuf-du-Pape) and California wine importer Robert Haas, who had imported Beaucastel to the United States since the mid-1960s.
+The partners purchased an initial 120-acre property in the Adelaida District west of Paso Robles in 1989 on calcareous limestone soils chosen for their similarity to Beaucastel; subsequent additions expanded the estate to approximately 270 acres today.
+Tablas Creek imported, propagated, and distributed Rhône varietal clones from Beaucastel including Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, and others that became the foundation of California's modern Rhône-style movement.
+The estate is Demeter-certified Biodynamic (2017) and Regenerative Organic Certified.
 The Esprit de Tablas red and Esprit de Tablas blanc are the flagship cuvées.

 Key Facts

-• Founded in 1989 as a partnership between the Perrin family (Château de Beaucastel, Châteauneuf-du-Pape) and Robert Haas (Vineyard Brands, California wine importer and Beaucastel U.S. importer since 1971)
+• Founded in 1989 as a partnership between the Perrin family (Château de Beaucastel, Châteauneuf-du-Pape) and Robert Haas (Vineyard Brands, U.S. importer of Beaucastel since the mid-1960s)

-• Robert Haas and Jean-Pierre Perrin began importing and propagating Beaucastel-sourced Rhône clones (Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, Picpoul, Picardan, Terret Noir, Vaccarèse, Muscardin) starting in the early 1990s; the Tablas Creek clone library is the foundation of California's modern Rhône-style movement
+• Robert Haas and Jean-Pierre Perrin began importing and propagating Beaucastel-sourced Rhône clones (Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, Picpoul, Viognier, and later Vaccarèse, Picardan, Terret Noir, Muscardin, Clairette, Bourboulenc, Cinsault) starting in 1990; the Tablas Creek clone library is the foundation of California's modern Rhône-style movement

-• First commercial vintage was 1997; the estate produces approximately 28,000 cases annually across Esprit de Tablas red, Esprit de Tablas blanc, varietal bottlings, and small-lot cuvées
+• Built greenhouse facilities in 1992; first commercial vintage was 1997; the estate produces approximately 28,000 cases annually across Esprit de Tablas red, Esprit de Tablas blanc, varietal bottlings, and small-lot cuvées

-• Tablas Creek became Demeter-certified Biodynamic in 2017 and Regenerative Organic Certified in 2020; one of California's first Rhône-style estates with full Biodynamic certification
+• Began biodynamic practices in 2010; Demeter-certified Biodynamic in 2017 and Regenerative Organic Certified in 2020; one of California's first Rhône-style estates with full biodynamic certification

-• Robert Haas passed away June 24, 2018, age 90; the estate is now led by his children Jason Haas (general manager) and Janet Haas, in continued partnership with the Perrin family
+• Robert Haas died March 18, 2018, age 90; the estate is now led by his children Jason Haas (general manager) and Janet Haas, in continued partnership with the Perrin family

 📜Origins and Founding

-• Robert Haas: New York wine importer (Vineyard Brands); imported Château de Beaucastel to the U.S. since 1971
+• Robert Haas: New York wine importer (Vineyard Brands); imported Château de Beaucastel to the U.S. starting in the mid-1960s

 🎯Why It Matters

 Tablas Creek Vineyard is the institutional anchor of California's Rhône Rangers Movement.
-The estate's Beaucastel-sourced clone library - Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, Picpoul, Picardan, Terret Noir, Vaccarèse, Muscardin, and others - provided California growers with high-quality propagation material that had not previously been available.
-Hundreds of California vineyards trace clone material to Tablas Creek's nursery program.
-The estate's own wines - particularly the Esprit de Tablas red (a Châteauneuf-du-Pape-style Mourvèdre-led blend) and Esprit de Tablas blanc (a Roussanne-led white blend) - became benchmarks for California Rhône-style winemaking.
+The estate's Beaucastel-sourced clone library, comprising Grenache, Mourvèdre, Syrah, Counoise, Roussanne, Marsanne, Picpoul, Viognier, and the rarer Rhône varieties Vaccarèse, Picardan, Terret Noir, Muscardin, Clairette, Bourboulenc, and Cinsault, provided California growers with high-quality propagation material that had not previously been available.
+The Tablas Creek nursery program has supplied over one million cuttings to hundreds of California vineyards.
+The estate's own wines, particularly the Esprit de Tablas red (a Châteauneuf-du-Pape-style Mourvèdre-led blend) and Esprit de Tablas blanc (a Roussanne-led white blend), became benchmarks for California Rhône-style winemaking.
 Tablas Creek's commercial success and critical acclaim helped validate the Paso Robles AVA broadly and catalyzed subsequent prestige Rhône-style estates including Saxum, Booker, and L'Aventure.
 The estate's Demeter Biodynamic certification (2017) and Regenerative Organic Certified status (2020) extended its institutional influence to viticultural practice.

 • Institutional anchor of California's Rhône Rangers Movement; Beaucastel-sourced clone library propagated to hundreds of California vineyards